mattias197711/pijarr/README.md

 - **Installation Notes**: Larger dependencies, such as Mono, may appear to stall or hang during installation, especially on slower hardware like Raspberry Pi 3.
 However, they will eventually complete.

 - **Bazarr Dependencies**: Bazarr requires additional Python packages.
 It will be configured to run in a Python virtual environment (venv) to avoid dependency conflicts.

+- **FlareSolverr Dependencies**: FlareSolverr requires Python 3.13 and Chrome/Chromium browser.
+It will be configured to run in a Python virtual environment (venv) with Xvfb for headless browser operation.
+Python 3.13 is installed via the deadsnakes PPA.

+- **qBittorrent Default Password**: The script now automatically configures qBittorrent-nox with default credentials (`admin`/`pijarr`) to resolve login issues with qBittorrent 4.6.1+. **IMPORTANT**: Change this password immediately after your first login for security.
+You can change the password in the WebUI under Tools → Options → Web UI.

 - **Application Removal**: The removal script will delete everything in `/var/lib/{appname}` and `/opt/{appname}`.
 Please note that the removal process only works if the application was originally installed using the PiJARR script.